 Now that you have had your science refresher here are a few more things to think about when you are deciding on the best location for your Wi-Fi router.
 Probably the single most important thing in getting good Wi-Fi signal coverage is location, location, location just like in retail.
-Also, the best part in choosing the right router locations is it generally costs very little to nothing.
+Also, the best part of choosing the right router locations is it generally costs very little to nothing.

-Best location for wireless router upstairs or downstairs?
+The best location for a wireless router upstairs or downstairs?

 Best place for a router in a multi-story house.

 Best place for a router in a multi-story house is in a central location on a lower floor.
 Wi-Fi signal travels out and slightly down.
 During my testing in my house, I found I got a very strong signal two stories up consistently and had more issues with rooms adjustment to the router.
 See my Wi-Fi test below

 For safety and EMF protection don’t position router near an infant or baby room.

-There have been a number of studies on the effects of Wi-Fi on children and much of these findings indicate a reason for a parents with young children to be concerned.
+There have been a number of studies on the effects of Wi-Fi on children and much of these findings indicate a reason for parents with young children to be concerned.
 For a little more info see this post.
 Why is Wifi Bad for Children

-Certain household device operate at the same wireless specter as Wi-Fi, example a router located next to a microwave can cause Wi-Fi signal to drop every time someone in the house uses the microwave, Bluetooth devices, and even baby monitors can also cause interference.
+Certain household device operates at the same wireless specter as Wi-Fi, example a router located next to a microwave can cause Wi-Fi signal to drop every time someone in the house uses the microwave, Bluetooth devices, and even baby monitors can also cause interference.

 5. Materials that can block a Wifi Signal

 Interference put aside there is another challenge in a home, building materials that are not Wi-Fi friendly.
 Central placement of your router is very important, but also a big consideration for maximum coverage is the materials that your house is built with can block Wi-Fi signals and cause dead spots in certain areas of your home.